 I will never forget the layers of flavor in the mole, which is made with dozens of authentic Mexican ingredients and developed over the course of years.
 The freshly fried churro is the ultimate closing of a meal, a buttery, crispy wheel of cinnamon and sugar that will drive you to your happy place.
 It definitely tops the list of “my places to eat in Mexico City” list!

-Quintonil: Opened by one of Pujol’s former chefs, Quintonil is as much of delight as Pujol.
+Quintonil: Opened by one of Pujol’s former chefs, Quintonil is as much of a delight as Pujol.
 The dishes showcase classic Mexican ingredients like avocado, huitlacoche, hoja de santa and local cheese.
 Dishes like avocado tartare, creamy rice, and mushrooms served with mole are rich and decadent, with each morsel melting on your tongue.
-Dishes change with the season, but no matter what is featured, you will revel in the flavors.
+Dishes change with the season, but you will revel in the flavors no matter what is featured.
 Don’t skip dessert, the sweets are as creative as the savory items.

 The Verdict

-This list just scratches the surface of the many places to eat in Mexico City but hope it is a good introduction for those visiting for the first time.
-If you are looking for somewhere fun, interesting and delicious to visit, Mexico City should be next on your list.
+This list just scratches the surface of the many places to eat in Mexico City, but I hope it is a good introduction for those visiting for the first time.
+If you want somewhere fun, interesting, and delicious to visit, Mexico City should be next on your list.